wpengine/atlas-content-modeler/readme.txt

 You can submit feature requests and open bug reports in our [GitHub repo](https://github.com/wpengine/atlas-content-modeler).

 == Changelog ==
+= 0.14.0 - 2022-02-10 =
+* **Added:** `wp acm blueprint import` and `wp acm blueprint export` WP-CLI commands.
+* **Fixed:** Featured Image Fields - Previously, featured images allowed for videos and other media to display.
+Now the modal limits to images in line with how Core featured images work.
+* **Fixed:** Fixed PHP notice that happens under certain conditions when a featured image is not provided.

 = 0.13.0 - 2022-02-01 =